Principal investigator

 Linus Andersson

 Linus worked as an amanuensis in the area of microwave engineering for quantum computing applications.
 He did his B.Sc. in Electrical Engineering and is currently pursuing the master’s program Wireless, Photonics, and Space at Chalmers.
-Currently, he is working as a research engineer within a WALP project developing infrared filters using High-Energy Radiation Drain (HERD) technology and evaluating their impact on superconducting qubits.
+Currently, he is working as a PhD student within a WALP project developing infrared filters using High-Energy Radiation Drain (HERD) technology and evaluating their impact on superconducting qubits and developing TWPAs.
 He likes running and cycling.

 Ludvig Nordqvist

-Ludvig has done his bachelors at Chalmers and is currently doing his masters thesis in the 202Q-Lab.
-His masters thesis project is supervised by Simon and is about quantum thermodynamics.
-Where thermodynamics is further explored using superconducting circuits as a platform.
+Ludvig has done his bachelors at Chalmers and did his master thesis in the 202Q-Lab.
+His masters thesis was within the field of quantum thermodynamics.
+Now, he works as a research engineer within the quantum thermodynamics.
 In his spare time he enjoys cooking, playing the bass and playing pinball.

 Previous members